ICHEC-learn/ichec-template/index.md

 >     be generated, so make sure that the existing content is deleted and modified accordingly.
 > 8. Your main editing will take place in `_episodes`, `fig`, `_includes`, and `data`/`files` directories.
 >     Additionally, `_config.yml` where the title for the lesson and commands can be added for {{ site.remote.name }}.
 > 9. Ensure the page builds!
-This can be done by cheking the tests on your own forked repo, otherwise the page will not build.
+This can be done by checking the tests on your own forked repo, otherwise the page will not build.
 > 10. Add any supporting slides or presentation material into the `slides` directory.
 {: .checklist}